Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 Robots.txt is a simple text file that’s located within the root directory of your website.
 It informs the search engine robots which pages to crawl and which to overlook.

 Optimizing this file lets you present your website to Google the way you want them to see it.
-Robots.txt, when utilized correctly, can improve crawl frequency, which may impact your SEO success.
+Robots.txt, when utilized correctly, can improve crawl frequency, which can impact your SEO success..
 You have to be careful when using your robots.txt file.
 Competitors can access it easily.

 Step 2 – Make Your URLs SEO-Friendly